14 Best Mountain Bike Shorts to Stay Comfortable and Safe on the Trails

 A good pair of mountain bike shorts should be comfortable to the skin, quick-drying, disperse sweat, repel dirt well, and should allow for maximum airflow.
 As far as the materials used to weave it are concerned, the shorts should be durable, stretchy, airy and as light as possible.

 The common materials used to manufacture some of the best mountain biking shorts are nylon, polyester, and elastane.
-Compared to the yesteryears when wool was originally used, followed by leather chamois with a special cream to condition them for softness, today’s biking shorts are more complex in terms of design.
+Compared to the yesteryears when wool was originally used, followed by leather pads with special chamois creams to condition them for softness, today’s biking shorts are more complex in terms of design.

 A pro biking tip is to avoid underwear while riding and instead stick to liners or bibs, preferably with a chamois pad, for added comfort and to prevent sweaty rides.
 We all know how the wrong textile can be itchy, uncomfortable, unhygienic, and restrictive, so be sure to find the right combination while selecting your next pair of shorts.